 Seattle International Airport is a major West Coast hub.
 It offers many flights daily from around the country and abroad.
-The airport is located in the town of SeaTac with easy light rail connections available to downtown Seattle.
-An added bonus of flying to Seattle are the stunning views of Mt Rainier from the plane!
+The airport is located in the town of SeaTac, with easy light rail connections available to downtown Seattle.
+An added bonus of flying to Seattle is the stunning views of Mt Rainier from the plane!

 How to Get Around Seattle